jimhopper/jimhopper.com/src/_recovered-memories/videos.md

 If you've experienced recovered memories, see if these videos fit with your unique experience (or not) and feel free to let me know.

 The videos are best watched in order, because the first lays out key principles that are applied in the second.
-(To hear my narration click twice quickly, to start then pause, then use sound icon right of the progress bar.
+(To hear my narration click twice quickly, to start then pause, then click the sound icon right of the progress bar.
 Full-screen is an option too.)

 {% facebookvideo https://www.facebook.com/thekeepers/videos/812697038896022 %}